 The Board has established a Remuneration and Nomination Committee to assist the Board in ensuring it is equipped to discharge its responsibilities.
 The Committee has guidelines for the nomination and selection of directors and for the operation of the Board.
-During a personnel transition period, the composition of the Committee has not been in compliance with Recommendation 2.1 for the whole of the reporting period.
+As a result of the removal of a Director from the Board under a shareholder Section 249D notice during the financial year, the composition of the Committee has not been in compliance with Recommendation 2.1 for the whole of the reporting period.

-Until the cessation of Andrew Greville in November 2021, the Committee comprised three members, all of whom were independent Directors.
-Andrew Knox resigned from the Committee and David Hutton was appointed as an independent Chair of the Committee in December 2021, until Mr Hutton's appointment as Managing Director in June 2022, at which time he was no longer classified as independent.
-At the date of this statement, the Committee comprised three members, with an independent Chair, as follows:
+Until the removal of Misha Collins as a Director on 2 June 2023, the Committee comprised three members, a majority of whom were independent Directors.
+At the date of this statement, the Committee comprised two members, with an independent Chair, as follows:

-- Ian McCubbing Independent Chair

-- Andrew Knox Independent Member (appointed 20 September 2022)
+- Ian McCubbing Independent Chair - Andrew Knox Independent Member

-- Misha Collins Non-Independent Member

-Details of each Member's qualifications and experience as well as information regarding meetings held by the Committee during the year and including attendances are set out in the 2022 Directors' Report, contained within the 2022 Annual Report.
+Details of each Member's qualifications and experience as well as information regarding meetings held by the Committee during the year and including attendances are set out in the 2023 Directors' Report, contained within the 2023 Annual Report.